Se habla español

 There isn’t necessarily a black-and-white answer to this question.
 It depends on what you need from a trailer tire, what you plan to pull, and how much you can afford to spend.

-Typically, bias-ply tires are less expensive than radial tires, which makes some drivers more likely to buy those than radial options.
-It would be best if you were sure you know what your driving situation is.
+Typically, bias-ply tires are less expensive than radial tires, which makes some drivers more likely to buy bias-ply tires than radial options.
+It would be best if you were sure you knew your driving situation.
 If you will be towing on the highway, definitely use a radial tire.
 Use bias if you mainly pull at low speeds or off the beaten path.

 However, if you’re pulling precious cargo that weighs a lot, radial tires perform better on a noticeable level.
 You’ll experience a smoother ride and less sway; they last longer.